hasiniran/System-Design-Interview-Companion/workbook/03-playbook-03-practice.md

 ---

-# Exercise 1 – Product Characteristics
+# Exercise 1 – Workload Characteristics

 For each product, identify the characteristics that influence your architecture.